pyconireland/pyconie2020/Considerations_For_Speakers.md

 IMPORTANT: Please secure your accomodation as soon as possible.

-There is alway events taking place in the city each weekend.
+There is always events taking place in the city each weekend.
 You can mitigate costs by booking something immediately.

 ### 2. The "Everyone Pays" Principle: